 The water masses of rivers, lakes and other bodies of water receive heat from the environment and give it back.
 As a result of this heat exchange, daily and annual fluctuations in water temperature occur.

 The beginning of the winter period is considered to be the time when stable negative temperatures are established, and the end is the moment when the spring ice drift ends.
-The winter regime includes three characteristic periods: freezing,freeze-up and opening.
+The winter regime includes three characteristic periods: freezing,freeze-up And opening.

 What else to read